jejmule/pyKoalaRemote/README.md

 # pyKoalaRemote
-Python wrapper for dotNet Koala Remote Client provided by LyncéeTec to control Digital Holographique Microscope using proprietary Koala software
+Python wrapper for dotNet Koala Remote Client provided by LynceeTec to control Digital Holographic Microscope using proprietary Koala software

-The wrapper uses the same methods names and arguments as the dotNet library distributed by LyncéeTec SA LynceeTec.KoalaRemote.Client.
+The wrapper uses the same methods names and arguments as the dotNet library distributed by LynceeTec SA LynceeTec.KoalaRemote.Client.
 [LynceeTec.KoalaRemote.Client.dll documentation](https://github.com/jejmule/pyKoalaRemote/blob/master/Koala%20Remote%20-%20Users%20Manual.pdf)

 Methods that return a dotNet Array are modified to return a Numpy Array, modified methods are described bellow.